-Never one to stand still, Richard has recently been working hard on his first full length 13-track album, Long Story Short.
+Never one to stand still, Richard has recently released his first full length 13-track album, Long Story Short.
 Augmenting his own playing and singing with contributions from a number of guest musicians, including US harmonica maestro Grant Dermody, the album adds new flavours to his music without losing any of the intelligent and carefully crafted songwriting that has become his trademark.

 'Wow, what can I tell you...some of the sexiest chord sequences we've ever heard, some of the nimblest guitar playing we've ever had, and some very, very clever words...'

 - Ian Reynolds-Young, songwriter and host of Bury Songwriters' Circle

 After many years spent mastering the intricacies of fingerstyle blues and ragtime guitar while holding down a heavyweight day job, Richard Knott decided it was time, as he puts it, "to give up being respectable for a living".
 Going on to study in the UK and USA with guitar masters like Woody Mann and John Miller, he took up songwriting - adding a broad new set of influences to his music, ranging from Guy Clark to Steely Dan.
 The result is a unique blend of wordsmithery and fingerstyle guitar magic, coming at each song from an offbeat and often thought provoking angle.

 - Woody Mann, international blues, jazz and American roots musician